JGCRI/pygcam/docs/source/install.rst

 .. code-block:: bash

+   # First, uninstall pygcam if you installed it previously.
+This ensures that
+   # the "develop" version isn't shadowed by previously installed files.
+   pip uninstall pygcam

-   # First, change directory to where you want the pygcam folder to be "cloned"
+   # Change directory to where you want the pygcam folder to be "cloned"
    git clone https://github.com/JGCRI/pygcam.git
    cd pygcam

+   # Install pygcam in developer mode
    python setup.py develop

 The ``setup.py`` script uses a Python module called ``setuptools``.
 On Mac OS X and